 7. Deworm before monsoon begins

 A lot of monsoon-related illnesses are because of parasites.
 Check with your vet if the deworming may benefit your dawgie, and check for his upcoming vaccination schedule.
 Make sure your pet doesn’t miss out on any of his shots because of the downpour.

 8. Use protective rain gear

-As cliche as it sounds, raincoats and dawgie boots may actually be able to prevent a lot of damage to your pet’s coat, ears, and paws.
-But if your pet doesn’t like wearing these items, just make sure you wash and dry him well when he gets back home.
+As clichéd as it sounds, raincoats and dawgie boots may actually be able to prevent a lot of damage to your pet’s coat, ears, and paws.
+However, if your pet doesn’t like wearing these items, just make sure you wash and dry him well when he gets back home.